ramandiprai/ramandiprai.github.io/_posts/2021-04-05-tidy_data_in_python.markdown

-Since starting out my data science journey with FlatIron School, I have come to know a few infamous sayings relating to the working life of a data scientist.
+Since starting out my data science journey with Flatiron School, I have come to know a few infamous sayings relating to the working life of a data scientist.
 The most recurring goes something like this:

 > "data scientists spend 80% of their time cleaning data and the other 20% complaining about cleaning the data."